cyberkallan/clipboardme/README.md

 To help prevent abuse, clipboard access is only allowed when a page is the active tab and over secured domains (https).
 Pages in active tabs can write to the clipboard without requesting permission, but reading from the clipboard always requires permission.

 ### Browser compatibility:
-Chrome 66
+Chrome 66,
-Opera 53
+Opera 53,
-Chrome for Android
+Chrome for Android,
 Opera for Android